johnk2022/Project1/README.md

 ### Audience

 Initally, family and friends.
+Requiired: Who is Coco.
+Gallery.
+Blog.
+Meet up.

 Expanding to provide dog walking and grooming services to the general public.

 ## Technology